wezm/wezm.net/v2/content/posts/2024/youtube-subscriptions-opml/index.md

 supported [search syntax][feedbin-search] but I'm not sure if Shorts are easily identifiable.

+**Update 6 June 2024:** Feedbin has a `media_duration` search term.
+I was able to use that in an [action] to filter out YouTube items less than 90 seconds long, successfully filtering out Shorts.

+{{ figure(image="posts/2024/youtube-subscriptions-opml/feedbin-shorts-filter.png", link="posts/2024/youtube-subscriptions-opml/feedbin-shorts-filter.png", width=532, alt='Screenshot of the Feedbin settings UI.
+It shows a new action with name "Filter out YouTube Shorts", the search term is "media_duration:<90" and Article is in Tag has "YouTube" ticked.', caption="Shorts filter in Feedbin") }}

 Lastly, what about desktop usage?
 When I'm on a real computer I read my RSS via the Feedbin web app.
 It supports [custom sharing integrations][feedbin-sharing].
 In order to open a video on an Invidious